deckhouse/virtualization/docs/USER_GUIDE.md

 - `AlwaysForced` - Migration always uses AutoConverge, meaning the CPU is slowed down when necessary.
 This ensures that the migration completes even if the network is bad, but may degrade VM performance.
 - `PreferForced` - By default migration goes with AutoConverge, but slowdown can be manually disabled via VirtualMachineOperation with the parameter `type=Evict` and `force=false`.

+#### Migration timeouts

+A completion timeout is set for live migration, which is calculated using the formula:

+**Total Completion Timeout = completionTimeoutPerGiB × (Memory Size in GiB + Disk Size in GiB (if Block Migration is used))**

+If the migration does not complete within this time, the operation is considered failed and is canceled.
+The `completionTimeoutPerGiB` parameter is configured in the virtualization module settings.

+Calculation example:

+For a virtual machine with 4 GiB of memory and 20 GiB of disk, with `completionTimeoutPerGiB` set to 30 seconds, the timeout will be:

+`30 seconds × (4 GiB + 20 GiB) = 30 × 24 = 720 seconds (12 minutes)`

 #### Migration types

 Migration can be performed manually by the user, or automatically by the following system events: